 Decisions of the Committee are communicated to the student both verbally following the hearing and via letter, with a copy retained in the student academic file.
-These decisions are normally considered final, however a student disagreeing with the action of the Committee may appeal the decision to the Vice Chancellor of Institutional advancement and Effectiveness.
-The request for review and the associated reasons must be submitted in writing to the Dean of Academic and Student Services (Learning Sites) or the Dean of Student Services (Knoxville) within three (3) work days of the SAP Committee Hearing.
-The decision of the Dean of Academic and Student Services or the Vice Chancellor is final.
+These decisions are normally considered final, however a student disagreeing with the action of the Committee may appeal the decision to the Vice Chancellor of Institutional Advancement and Effectiveness.
+The request for review and the associated reasons must be submitted in writing to the Dean of Academic and Student Services (Asheville, Nashville, and Atlanta) or the Dean of Student Services (Knoxville) within three (3) work days of the SAP Committee Hearing.
+The decision of the Vice Chancellor is final.